The Compliance Blind Spot Nobody's Discussing

 The consequences are already visible in other regulated industries.

-In healthcare, AI diagnostic tools trained on imbalanced datasets led to missed diagnoses in underrepresented demographics.
-The companies deploying them were held liable,not the model builders.
+In healthcare, AI diagnostic tools trained on imbalanced datasets have produced worse performance for underrepresented demographics.
+The companies deploying those systems still have to answer for how they used them.

 In financial services, credit scoring AI trained on historical data that embedded discrimination led to regulatory fines and consent decrees.
 In both cases, the defense "we didn't build it, just deployed it" failed.